MartinJHallberg/BoligaData/README.md

 The project consists of three parts:
  - Collect data by web scraping sold apartments from www.boliga.dk.
- - Clean, geocode and integrate with other data sources, e.g. metro stations.
+ - Clean, geocode and integrate with other data sources, e.g. Metro stations.
  - Test different machine learning algorithms.

 The aim of the project is to execute an end-to-end machine learning project, from messy data to a (hopefully) well performing model.